Best Health Insurance for the Self-Employed (2026)

 Metal level choice directly impacts your monthly budget when you're a freelancer or consultant paying full premium costs without employer subsidies.
 Catastrophic plans start at $278 monthly for 40-year-olds but require high out-of-pocket spending when care is needed.
 For 2026, all Bronze and Catastrophic plans now work with Health Savings Accounts, letting independent contractors set aside pre-tax dollars for medical expenses.

 If you qualify for subsidies, Silver plans ($540 monthly) matter most because they're the only tier unlocking cost-sharing reductions to lower deductibles and copays.
-Upfront costs run higher with Gold and Platinum tiers ($718 and $1,384 monthly), but these plans cover more expenses at the doctor.
+Gold and Platinum tiers cost $718 and $1,384 monthly but carry deductibles as low as $1,057 and $0, which reduces what you pay per visit when you use care regularly.

 CatastrophicAnthem$278$10,600$10,600